badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 ## Create a Pharo Bridge

-To easily use the folder of the test resource repository from Pharo, we will use the Pharo Bridge project.
+To easily use the folder of the test resource repository from Pharo, we will use the [GitBridge project](https://github.com/jecisc/GitBridge).

 The project can be added to your Pharo Baseline with the following piece of code: